Alfresco/alfresco-bm-manager/docs/bm-manager/README.md

 # Alfresco Benchmark Manager
-a.k.a Benchmark Server
+a.k.a Alfresco Benchmark Server

 ## What is it?
 It is a spring boot app that coordinates and monitors the Alfresco Benchmark Drivers applications in order for a user to be able to create test definitions and test runs that would run against a configured Alfresco Content Services installation.

-It has the ability to create reports about test runs;
+It has the ability to create reports about test runs.

 It has a set of REST APIs that control everything that the app can do.